BEL AIR MALL

 Mobile, Alabama

-The grand opening of BEL AIR MALL took place on August 16, 1967.
-The single-level center encompassed approximately 514,600 leasable square feet, with its anchor stores being a 1-level (104,400 square foot), Mobile-based Hammel's and 1-level (142,800 square foot) Sears.
+In its original state, BEL AIR MALL encompassed approximately 514,600 leasable square feet, with its anchor stores being a 1-level (104,400 square foot), Mobile-based Hammel's and 1-level (142,800 square foot) Sears.
+Charter tenants included Lerner Shops, Goldstein's Jewelers, Singer Sewing Center, Piccadilly Cafeteria, Dipper Dan Ice Cream Shoppe and a (52,000 square foot) F.W.
+Woolworth 5 & 10.

 The shopping center was located across Airport Boulevard from SPRINGDALE PLAZA, which had opened in 1959.
 This open-air strip complex was renovated into the enclosed SPRINGDALE MALL in 1973-1974.
 As a keeping up measure, a 409,200 square foot South Wing was added to BEL AIR MALL.
 It featured a 2-level (191,000 square foot) J.C.
 Penney, which opened for business on September 19, 1974.

 Birmingham-based Parisian built a 1-level (90,000 square foot) store at BEL AIR MALL, which was completed in February 1984.
-This was part of a 127,000 square foot South Wing expansion, which included a new Food Court.
+This was part of a 127,000 square foot South Wing expansion, which included a 10-bay Food Court.
 Some of its vendors were Sbarro the Italian Eatery, The Cracked Crab, Satay Club Oriental Food and the Peanut Shack.

 A minor competitor came on the scene soon after.
 MOBILE FESTIVAL CENTRE {.6 mile west, in Mobile} was one of -if not- the first power centers in the Southeast.
 It was dedicated in the autumn of 1986.
-In 1989, the Hammel's / Holmes store was rebranded by Little Rock-based Dillard's.
+In 1989, the Hammel's-Holmes store was rebranded by Little Rock-based Dillard's.
 The following year, the mall was given a major face lift, with new signage, exterior landscaping, exterior facades and entrances installed.

 A third expansion was undertaken in 1995.
 As a part of this 40 million dollar project, the Food Court was demolished, along with six inline store spaces.
 These were replaced by a 1-level (116,000 square foot) Target, which held its grand opening on July 28, 1996.
 Parisian expanded into adjacent mall area, taking out twenty inline tenants.
 This store now encompassed 126,000 square feet.
-Sears received a second level and new exterior, with the store now comprising 232,800 square feet.
+Sears received a second level and new exterior, with the store now covering 232,800 square feet.
 The Dillard's building was also renovated.
 The massive mall refurbishment was completed in November 1997.

 Birmingham-based Colonial Properties Trust entered into a joint venture with New York City-based Prudential Real Estate Investors and acquired BEL AIR MALL in December 1998.
 The complex was renamed COLONIAL MALL BEL AIR in the summer of the year 2000.
 In November 2005, a 90 percent share in COLONIAL MALL BEL AIR was sold to a joint venture of Australia's GPT Group and Babcock & Brown.